bpmsg/ahp-os/README.md

 ## Dependencies
-The source code includes the source of a modified `phpgraphlib` by Elliott Brueggeman and `jscheck` by Gustav Eklundh to check, whether JavaScript is enabled for the browse. `PHPMailer`, version 6.5.3 is used for email sending.
+The source code includes the source of a modified `phpgraphlib` by Elliott Brueggeman and `jscheck` by Gustav Eklundh to check, whether JavaScript is enabled for the browser. `PHPMailer`, version 6.5.3 is used for email sending.

 ## SQL database structure and triggers
 There are 6 tables in the database, 4 of them to store ahp data: